Exhortation for the Strong to Help the Weak, 1-6

-1 We who are strong ought to bear with the failings of the weak and not to please ourselves.
-2 Each of us should please his neighbor for his good, to build him up.
-3 For even Christ did not please himself but, as it is written: “The insults of those who insult you have fallen on me.”
-4 For everything that was written in the past was written to teach us, so that through endurance and the encouragement of the Scriptures we might have hope.
+15:1 But we who are strong ought to bear with the failings of the weak, and not just please ourselves.
+15:2 Let each of us please his neighbor for his good to build him up.
+15:3 For even Christ did not please himself, but just as it is written, “The insults of those who insult you have fallen on me.”
+15:4 For everything that was written in former times was written for our instruction, so that through endurance and through encouragement of the scriptures we may have hope.

 This verse links the present passage with the teaching of chapter 14.

 We who are strong – Paul clearly identifies himself with this group.
 As the previous chapter indicates, the ‘strong’ are those with robust consciences, and the ‘weak’ are those with sensitive consciences that will not allow them to discard the ritual law.

 We…ought to bear with the failings of the weak – Barrett says that the word translated ‘bear’ is as ambiguous in the Greek as it is in English.
 So it could mean ‘endure’ or ‘carry’ (or perhaps the ambiguity is intentional, and both senses are intended.
 Specifically, we ought to ‘bear the burden of the scrupulousness of the weaker Christians.’
 (EBC) Cf. Mt 8:17; Gal 6:2.
 We do so by limiting our liberty so as not to cause offence.

 ‘Their weaknesses are their special practices, their abstinences from meat, wine, and the like, erroneous in themselves and troublesome to their fellow Christians.’
 (Barrett) Or, as Hodge puts it, they are ‘the prejudices, errors, and faults which arise from weakness of faith.’